benjystanton/benjystanton.github.io/src/posts/2022-11-04-visiting-all-the-beaches-in-swansea-and-gower.md

 {%
   include 'partials/image-with-caption.html'
   image:"rotherslade-bay.jpg"
-  caption:"Rotherslade Bay looking towards Langland Bay" alt-text:"A sandy, pebbly beach at low tide.
+  caption:"Rotherslade Bay looking towards Langland Bay." alt-text:"A sandy, pebbly beach at low tide.
 Beyond the rocks on one side, another beach and green hills can be seen."
 %}